 The application of such changes in accounting policies follows the transitional treatment prescribed in the proviso of paragraph 84 of the Accounting Standard for Revenue Recognition.
-The cumulative effect of the retrospective application, assuming the new accounting policy had been applied to periods prior to the beginning of this fiscal year, was added to or deducted from the beginning balance of retained earnings of this fiscal year.
-In addition, "Trade notes and accounts receivable" presented under "Current assets" in the consolidated balance sheets for the prior consolidated fiscal year was included in "Notes and accounts receivable - trade, and contract assets" from this fiscal year.
-In accordance with the transitional treatment prescribed in the paragraph 89-2 of the Accounting Standard for Revenue Recognition, figures for the prior consolidated fiscal year have not been restated in accordance with the new approach to presentation.
+The cumulative effect of the retrospective application, assuming the new accounting policy had been applied to periods prior to the beginning of the fiscal year ended March 31, 2022, was added to or deducted from the beginning balance of retained earnings of the fiscal year ended March 31, 2022.

+In addition, "Trade notes and accounts receivable" presented under "Current assets" in the consolidated balance sheets for the consolidated fiscal year ended March 31, 2021 was included in "Notes and accounts receivable - trade, and contract assets" from the fiscal year ended March 31, 2022.
+In accordance with the transitional treatment prescribed in the paragraph 89-2 of the Accounting Standard for Revenue Recognition, figures for the consolidated fiscal year ended March 31, 2021 have not been restated in accordance with the new approach to presentation.